-As DDA works to rebalance its service delivery system to decrease institutional placements and increase community supports and services there is an increased focus on quality improvement in community-based services tied to the six HCBS waiver assurances required by the Centers for Medicare and Medicaid Services (CMS).
+As DDA works to rebalance its service delivery system and to decrease institutional placements and increase community supports and services there is an increased focus on quality improvement in community-based services tied to the six HCBS waiver assurances required by CMS.
 As part of a comprehensive quality assurance system there is a need for an information and data system that is transparent to individuals, families, and providers that tracks activities related to quality of care and outcomes in community-based services.
 The availability of such a system will provide information to drive quality improvement in community-based services and assist individuals and families in making choices about community-based care and supports.
 It may also increase the comfort level of those in institutions and their families that quality support systems in community-based services can address their health and safety needs in the most integrated setting.

-In order to make the community a viable alternative for individuals currently residing in institutions whose families are resistant to change, quality systems must tie directly to their loved one's Individual Plan (Plan of Care) and the services and programming for that individual.
-As part of MFP rebalancing activities, the DDA will collaborate on a quality information and data system tied to Individual Plans and individual outcomes as part of the larger LTSS Tracking
+In order to make the community a viable alternative for individuals currently residing in institutions whose families are resistant to change, quality systems must tie directly to their loved one's person-centered plan (plan of care) and the services and programming for that individual.
+As part of MFP rebalancing activities, the DDA will collaborate on a quality information and data system tied to person-centered plans and individual outcomes as part of the larger LTSS Tracking System.

-System.
 The enhancements to the system will drive quality improvement activities at the individual, provider, regional, and state levels.